 2. Provost's Recommendation: The current FCS department includes seven tenured or tenure-track faculty; two senior lecturers on extended term, including the Director of ECEC; two assistant lecturers on a fixed-term rolling contract track; and one assistant lecturer on an annual appointment (there are six additional assistant lecturers connected to ECEC).
-The department offers a B.S. degree with three distinct undergraduate tracks (Human Nutrition and Food; Human Development & Family Sciences; and Design, Merchandising, & Textiles).
+The department offers a BS degree with three distinct undergraduate tracks (Human Nutrition and Food; Human Development & Family Sciences; and Design, Merchandising, & Textiles).
 This is not a sustainable or stable structure.
 The alignment of degree programs with Health Sciences, Education, and possibly Visual Arts would place these programs within units with common disciplinary interests and contribute to the formation of viable departmental structures.

 I disagree with the committee's recommendations to keep HNF and ECEC in FCS.
 As noted in a separate 2-13 report, Kinesiology & Health in the CHS is enthusiastic about the proposed move of Nutrition.
 There is compelling logic of having ECEC aligned with the College of Education and such alignment is typical at other universities.
 The original proposal did not specify a plan for how the remaining units (i.e., Design, Merchandising, & Textiles and HDFS) should be organized.
 The committee notes the potential for closer collaboration between DMT and Visual Arts, as well as the need for closer collaboration between HDFS and the College of Education.
 I agree that these alignments are logical and recommend that HDFS be moved to the College of Education.
-I further recommend that a 2-13 review be completed to address the move of HDFS to the College of Education and examine where the DMT program should be located as well as the possible dissolution of FCS (see II.B.2).